 The Governors see school trips as an essential part of the children's education.
 They provide the opportunity for children to extend and consolidate classroom activities with first hand experience.
-Although schools cannot impose charges for school time activities parents are invited to make voluntary contributions towards these trips.
+Where these are part of the curriculum there is no legal obligation for parents to contribute other than on a voluntary basis.
 No child will be left out of an activity because his or her parent cannot make a contribution.
+However, in the event of insufficient funds being raised we retain the right to cancel those visits or activities.
+We also use the local area to support our curriculum activities and this involves children leaving the school premise in organised groups during the school day.
+We may not send out a note each time this happens but will inform you if special arrangements need to be made.

 The older children take part in an extended trip to one of the local residential centres.
 Help from qualified staff is sought for all specialised activities.
 Funds are available to help parents who might find this financially difficult and an application form is available from the office in strictest confidence.
 Parents receive information in advance of all school trips.